mrzalyaul/linked-list-exercises/README.md

 ## Solving the Exercises

 The main goal of this project is to solve the linked list exercises.
-Each exercise is a function that you need to implement.
-For example, the `addToStart` function adds a new element to the start of the linked list.
-This function creates a new node with the given value and inserts it at the beginning of the list.

-For example, given `1 -> 2 -> 3` and you add `0`, it becomes `0 -> 1 -> 2 -> 3`.
-Given `null` and you add `1`, it becomes `1 -> null`.
+For each exercise, there is a specific file containing a function that needs to be developed to solve the given issue.
+Each function is accompanied by a comment describing its purpose, and you should implement the function accordingly.
+You can observe the changes after running `npm run jest:watchAll`.

 ## License